Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale: Suitability of Existing Work Motivation Scales

-Our results show that the evaluated work motivation scales developed for the traditional work context do not work well within the crowdworking context when only minimal adaptations in item phrasing are made.
-For the development of a reliable motivation scale which measures the motivations of crowdworkers on all dimensions, further adaptations are needed.
+Thus, our results show that the evaluated work motivation scales developed for the traditional work context do not work well within the crowdworking context when only minimal adaptations in item wording are made.
+While both scales contain items that are potentially useful for measuring the motivations of crowdworkers, neither of the scales is an accurate measure of the full spectrum of motivational dimensions in the micro-task context.
+For the development of a reliable motivation scale that fills these gaps and measures the motivations of crowdworkers on all dimensions proposed by SDT, further adaptations are needed.